 |15||39.5%||Fade The Favourites||Tipstrr||September 2019||Basketball||657||2.62||£580.33||3.50%||+23||£21.75||7.90%||+1||5||4am-12pm & 8pm-12am||£1 for 7 days||£29||31/03/2022||SUBSCRIBE »|

 I rate US Sports tipsters by individual sports rather than a collection of sports.

-This is because many strong multi-sport tipsters provide tips across several global sports (e.g. English soccer, Tennis) as well as American sports.
-Furthermore, if there’s a standout strength for a tipster (e.g. Basketball tips), and other sports in their portfolio dilute their overall performance, then my ratings won’t miss it.
+This is because many strong multi-sport tipsters provide tips across several global sports (e.g. English soccer, Tennis) as well as American sports like Basketball.
+Furthermore, if there’s a standout strength for a tipster (e.g. NFL tips), and other sports in their portfolio dilute their overall performance, then my ratings won’t miss it.

 Finding Profitable Tipsters For American Sports

 There’s undoubtedly the potential to earn from the US betting markets because of the vast array of sports and leagues available.
 Plus the fact that many of them are less competitive than hugely popular and efficient European soccer markets — such as Premier League match odds (1×2).

 Unfortunately so many tipsters ‘bloat’ their profit records.
 So it’s very important to learn about the potential risks in using tipsters/handicappers, and to be aware that not everything is as glorious as it seems.
 I’ve written an article detailing everything you need to know, right here: Will Tipsters Make Me Money?

 In other words, anyone can select a winning bet by chance.
 But only skilled handicappers can win in the longrun.

 While there are many US-based handicapping services with seemingly impressive track records, I haven’t yet felt confident in recommending one for reasons I discuss in the following US vs European Tipsters section of this article.
 Therefore all of my recommended tipsters operate on European platforms (for now).